FINANCIAL INCENTIVES TO HOLD STEADY IN 2006

 CFOs who said they expected to increase raises and bonuses in 2006 were asked by what percentage these forms of compensation would rise.
 The mean responses were 5 percent for raises and 7 percent for bonuses.

-“Many companies may be hesitant to increase employee compensation because of other expenses impacting the business, such as rising healthcare and energy costs,” said Max Messmer, chairman and CEO of Robert Half International Inc. and author of Motivating Employees For Dummies® (John Wiley & Sons, Inc.).
+“Many companies may be hesitant to increase employee compensation because of other expenses impacting the business, such as rising healthcare and energy costs,” said Max Messmer, chairman and CEO of Robert Half and author of Motivating Employees For Dummies® (John Wiley & Sons, Inc.).
 “But an overly cautious approach can be detrimental, particularly as the competition for top candidates intensifies.
 Firms that fail to reward good performance risk losing their best talent.”